swaptacular/swpt_creditors/README.md

 * `flush_all`

-  Starts processes that send all types of outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.
+  Starts only the worker processes that send outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.

-  The "FLUSH_PROCESSES" environment variable specifies the number of started worker processes.
-The "FLUSH_ALL_WAIT" environment variable controls the number of seconds to wait between two sequential collective flushes (default 2).

 * `flush_configure_accounts`, `flush_prepare_transfers`,
   `flush_finalize_transfers`

-  Starts processes that send outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.
-These commands allow you to start additional processes, dedicated to the flushing of particular type of messages, to handle the load.
+  Starts additional worker processes that send particular type of outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.
+These commands allow you to start processes, dedicated to the flushing of particular type of messages, to keep up with the load.

-  The "FLUSH_PROCESSES" environment variable specifies the number of started worker processes.
-The "FLUSH_*message-type*_WAIT" environment variables control the number of seconds to wait between two sequential flushes (default 2).
-For example, configuring "FLUSH_PREPARE_TRANSFERS_WAIT=0.5" will try to flush the outgoing "PrapareTransfer" messages every 0.5 seconds.

 This [docker-compose example](../master/docker-compose-all.yml) shows how to use the generated docker images, along with the PostgerSQL